kovs705/NotchTransition/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by iOS Dynamic Island interaction patterns
-- Built with SwiftUI and modern iOS design principles
-- Thanks to the Swift community for feedback and suggestions

 ## Support

 If you encounter any issues or have questions: